 4594 E. 20th St.

 East Middle School was also among the destroyed schools.
 East was only two years old at the time of the disaster.
-A renovated warehouse space in Joplin’s industrial park has served as a temporary location for East Middle School students since the tornado.
+A renovated warehouse space in Joplin’s industrial park served as a temporary location for East Middle School students after the tornado.
+East students have now returned to their rebuilt school.

 These new buildings were designed with students in mind.
 Each school possesses its own unique features to provide students the best opportunities to learn, collaborate, and explore.
 They also share many similar characteristics.